Tevin290/ClientFocus/README.md

     *   Try to select "Coach" or "Admin" role in the radio group.
     *   **Expected Outcome:**
         *   The form validation (Zod schema) should prevent submission or show an error message indicating that Coach/Admin roles require an `@hmperform.com` email.
-        *   If somehow submitted, the Firestore rules would ultimately deny the creation if the role/domain mismatch occurred.
-The auto-assignment logic in `onSubmit` is designed to prevent sending an invalid role to Firestore in the first place.
+        *   If somehow submitted, the auto-assignment logic in `onSubmit` will assign 'client', and Firestore rules would deny if an invalid role/domain combination was attempted.

 ## Deployment